 Digital tools for remote teams are your biggest ally in distributed teams.
+You also want a good way to transfer big files when working remotely.
 There are a host of productivity tools that you can use to enhance your whole team’s output.
 Some of them are listed below:

 Zoom: It is a video call and conferencing tool suited for remote staff.
 You can conduct webinars and conference calls through it.
 It has a multitude of options and is preferred by remote workers for weekly meetings, staying in touch, and having face time with one other.
 You can also use it for visual cues that may show signs of stress.

 Toggl: It is an application for time tracking.
 It runs in the computers of remote workers in the background while they work on the tasks.
 It is useful for maximizing productivity.
 Managers can visualize the time spent by each worker on their allotted tasks.
 This also helps the managers make informed decisions to tweak productivity.

 Slack: Slack is a communication tool, simple to use, and admired by remote workers.
 It allows remote workers to have discussions and share ideas.
 Slack uses channel-based interaction per topic and has an option for revisiting chats later on.
 You can also have one to one discussions, do voice calls, and even share files over it making it a great tool for virtual work.

 Jira: It is a project management tool based on the Agile methodology.
 Jira can be used for planning, executing, and reviewing work on a regular basis.
 It helps managers pursue the team’s work throughput for company goals.